How is your vocal image?

 Merely listening to yourself inside your own head won't give you the clear feedback you need.

 There can be a vast difference between what we think we sound like and what we actually do.
 I know because I've experienced it.
-Hearing myself on tape let me know exactly what I sounded like and where I needed to put the effort in.
+Hearing myself let me know exactly what I sounded like and where I needed to put the effort in.
+We lie to ourselves!

 Ideally what you want is a 1 - 2 minute sample of your normal speaking voice - the voice you'd use naturally without self-consciousness.